 Tooth Discoloration FAQs

 Stained or yellow teeth can impact the appearance of your smile.
 If you are interested in fixing the color of your teeth, you may have many questions about how to accomplish this.
 The type of stain you have can actually impact the treatment you will need.
-Read our most frequently asked questions about tooth discoloration.
-If we do not address your concerns here, please contact our office for help.
+Read our most frequently asked questions about tooth discoloration in Silver Spring, MD:

 How do teeth become stained?